Lejo1/facebook_ad_library/README.md

 # Facebook Ad Library Copy

 This Project aims to provide a searchable and complete copy of the political ads on the [Facebook Ad Library](https://www.facebook.com/ads/library/)
-Since 17.08.2023 it also contains ads run in the EU not older than one year from that date.
-See the extra fields for the below.
+Since 17.08.2023 it also contains ads run in the EU not older than that date.
+You can see the extra fields below.
 Facebook already provides all this data via their web interface.
 The Problem with this is that it's hardly searchable and therefore no real use for Analysis of political advertisement.
 In Addition to this the [API](https://www.facebook.com/ads/library/api/) is hard to access and limited in many ways.
 This data is already meant to be public so this dataset is just helping to provide the transparency ~~Facebook~~ Meta wants to provide.